 Examines the incredible power of junk food and fast food showing how nostalgic we are about them, the influence of the companies that manufacture or sell them, and their alarming affect on our country's state of health.

 Freegal is a downloadable music service which provides access to the catalog of artists in Sony Music Entertainment including Independent Online Distribution Alliance.
-Library cardholders can download three songs a week using their barcode and PIN.
+Library cardholders can download five songs a week using their barcode and PIN.
 Freegal works with any MP3 device, including iPods.
 Helpful tips before you get started.

 A guide to print and online publications and broadcasting stations worldwide, including newspapers, magazines, journals, radio stations, television stations, and cable systems.

 Covers today's leading cases, major statutes, legal terms and concepts, notable persons involved with the law, and important documents.
 Includes topics such as the Americans with Disabilities Act, capital punishment, domestic violence, gay and lesbian rights, physician-assisted suicide and more.

 This database provides articles containing clear, complete information on genetic disorders, including conditions, tests, procedures, treatments and therapies.
 Please note: Information provided in this database should not be viewed as a means for self-diagnosis or as a substitute for professional medical advice, diagnosis or treatment.

 Covers various issues related to one's aging body, how diseases affect it, and treatment options, including medications, for said diseases for this population.
 Also includes topics specific to the aging population, but beyond descriptions of medical diagnoses.

 The Gale Virtual Reference Library is a selection of reference titles available online.
 Subjects covered include arts, history, religion and philosophy, social science, law, literature, science & technology, and more.